ubc-library-rc/dryad2dataverse/docs/script.md

                         No forcible file unlock.
 Requiredif /lock endpint is restricted -x EXCLUDE [EXCLUDE ...], --exclude EXCLUDE [EXCLUDE ...]
                         Exclude these DOIs.
+Separate by spaces -b NUM_BACKUPS, --num-backups NUM_BACKUPS
+                        Number of database backups to keep.
+Default 3 -w, --warn-too-many   Warn and halt execution if abnormally large number of updates present.
+  --warn-threshold WARN
+                        Stop updates if number of updates is greater than or equal to this number.
-Separate by spaces --version             Show version number and exit
+  --version             Show version number and exit
 ```